A Mechanistic Study of Transformers Training Dynamics: Synthetic setup

-The function \( \sigma \) is known as the GELU activation.
-The final embedding vector \( \zeta \) is decoded back to token space based on how it aligns with the respective token embeddings which amounts to using weight-tying in the implementation~\citep{press2017using}.
+with \( \sigma \colon x \mapsto x \phi(x) \) the GeLU activation~\citep{hendrycks2023gaussianerrorlinearunits}. $W$ receives the sentence embeddings before projecting them into a higher dimension, while $U$ reassembles the embeddings, projecting them back to the original dimension.
+As such, the feedforward can be equivalently seen as a combination of \( h \in \mathbb{N} \) ``receptors" weights \( w_i \in \mathbb{R}^d \) and \( h \) ``assemblers" vectors \( u_i \in \mathbb{R}^d \) for \( i \in [h] \), with $(u_i)_{i=1}^h$ the columns of $U$ and $(w_i^\top)_{i=1}^h$ the rows of $W$.
+The final sentence vector \( \psi \) is decoded back to token space based on how it aligns with the respective token embeddings, which amounts to using weight-tying in the implementation~\citep{press2017using}.
 More specifically, the model's logits write